kkrogs/Tech-Blog/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 # Installation
-The following necessary dependencies must be installed to run the application Ther user needs to install SQL on their local computer.
+The user needs to install SQL on their local computer in order to run this application locally.
 # Usage
 In order to use this app, The user will need to sign up to start.
 After signing up, they can create, edit, or delete a post in the dashboard section.
 Once finished, the user can logout of the application and then be able to log back in for next time.
 # License